An American Daughter (film)

 An American Daughter (also known as Trial by Media) is a 2000 Lifetime Television film directed by Sheldon Larry.
 The teleplay was written by Wendy Wasserstein, based on her 1997 play of the same name.

 Plot

 Dr. Lyssa Dent Hughes (Lahti) is the daughter of U.S. Senator Alan Hughes (Stanley Anderson).
 She appears to be headed for nomination as the U.S. Surgeon General until a background check reveals she once neglected to return a jury duty notice.
 Then, she makes a faux pas in comments about her homemaker mother that leaves her open to a media blitz and her certain nomination suddenly appears to be in doubt.
-She is supported by her best friend, Judith Kaufman (Lynne Thigpen), an "African American Jewish feminist" physician, who has her own set of troubles.
+She is supported by her best friend, Judith Kaufman (Lynne Thigpen), an African American Jewish feminist and physician, who has her own set of troubles.